 Children have a built-in curiosity and aren't afraid to try new things.
 They move swiftly, put things in their mouths, drop or throw items, and enjoy climbing and hiding.
 They also put things in their mouths.
 It is of the utmost importance to protect children.
 But the solution is not to create an atmosphere in which you spend the entire day warning people not to touch this or that and to keep their distance from it.
 Instead of wasting your time trying to redirect the youngsters, you should give great consideration to how the setting is set up.

 It is a far more effective way to regulate behaviour and foster learning in children to provide them with the opportunity to freely explore an area that has been well-organized and is safe for youngsters.

 If the children in your child care programme are behaving inappropriately, you should investigate whether or not the setting is contributing to the problem.
 Take a thorough look at the area you have available, both inside and out.
 It is possible to maintain children's interest in learning by providing a secure space to play and age-appropriate toys.
 This can also help lessen behavioural issues, which will spare you from having to say "No" as much.

 - Maybe a fave eatery

 - A local park

-What about those places that make you feel welcome or secure?
-What makes you want to go back?
-Thinking about these places, you might remember the people around you, the colour of a room, if there is sunlight, the smells and sounds, furniture and accessories or temperature.
+What about the places that make you feel like you belong or give you a sense of safety?
+Why do you feel the need to revisit this place?
+When you think about these locations, you might recall the people that were there, the colour of the space, whether or not there was sunlight, the smells and sounds, the furniture and accessories, or the temperature.

 Why is the physical environment in childcare important for learning and play?